 At the age of 24, I underwent a major upgrade that saw me heading to university.
 At 27, I made the journey to Scotland where I would pursue further study.
 With all of the upgrades required, I found myself merging quickly into a new version of myself.

-2.0 + Paul was a great combination.
+Version 2.0 + Paul was a great combination.
 Together, we got all sorts of add-on components and we were excitedly looking forward to adding a couple of new peripherals – in fact, we’d even picked them out and were expecting delivery when the system crashed, forcing me to upgrade once again to Version 3.0.
 (We were two weeks from adopting two children when he passed away.)

 Today, I sit here as a 35-year-old, childless widow.
 Version 3.0 is one of the hardest upgrades I’ve ever had to deal with, and it hurts so much to know that in addition to Paul’s absence in the new version, the peripherals won’t be compatible for quite a while and so I need to muddle through learning all of the software glitches on my own.
 I’m certain there’ll be upgrades and add-ons for this version, just like the former ones, but as with all upgrades, you have to take the bad along with the good.